lude-bri/libft_42_LP/README.md

 As you can see, the library, represented in here as `.lib` is linked with the objects `.o` to create our executable program!

+Those processes normally happen at the same time.
+As showned, our program `.c` goes to a compiling process first.

+Compiling is the process that translate our program to our computer in machine language.
+The compiling process read first the Preprocessor (we are going to see this later), understands the rules and libraries implied, and then compiles.

+When it is compiled into Assembly code, the assembler give us an object file (`.o`).

+It is with the object file and libraries that the linker combines all in one single executable file so we can use our program.

 ## Static library and Dinamic library

 There are two basic ways of how library works.
 This one showed above is know as being the **Static Library**, but we can also see **Dynamic Library**